hyperledger-labs/splice/cluster/README.md

 ### Update a Single Component in a Cluster

-1. Scratchnet is used for ad-hoc testing, and we only have one instance of scratchnet.
-Coordinate with team members via Slack if you are not sure that you are the only one using it.
+1. Scratchnet is used for ad-hoc testing, and we have a limited number of shared instances.
+To claim a cluster for your use, run `cncluster lock` from the cluster's deployment directory, which will then assert a lock on the cluster in your name (unless somebody else has it already).
 1. If ScratchNet is not in a running state, follow the instructions above to ensure it's running a valid code set.
 This should ideally be done against the HEAD of `main` to give the best chance of